harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/nmap-scanner-reference.md

 ### Additional CLI flags

 Use this field to run the [Nmap scanner](https://nmap.org/book/man-briefoptions.html) with specific command-line arguments.
-To include IPv6 tests, for example, add this flag: `-6`
+For example, the following flag includes IPv6 tests: `-6`

 import StoSettingCliFlagsCaution from '/docs/security-testing-orchestration/sto-techref-category/shared/step_palette/all/_cli-flags-caution.md';